 The Three Lochs Way is particularly well served by rail transport.
-Balloch, at the southern end of the route, has a half hourly electric train link with Glasgow and this is also the case with Helensburgh.
-These two towns are also interconnected at Dalreoch station in Dumbarton.
-With stations at Helensburgh, Garelochhead and Arrochar/Tarbet, the West Highland Railway also makes the northern parts of the Three Lochs Way easily accessible and these links mean that it is possible to use sections of the Way as linear day walks.
-Timetables available on the Scotrail website.
+Balloch, at the southern end of the route, has a half hourly electric train link with Glasgow and this is also the case with Helensburgh and Craigendoran.
+These stations are also interconnected at Dalreoch station in Dumbarton.
+With stations at Helensburgh (Upper), Garelochhead and Arrochar/Tarbet, the West Highland Railway also makes the northern parts of the Three Lochs Way easily accessible and these links mean that it is possible to use sections of the Way as linear day walks.
+Timetables available on the Scotrail website or Trainline

 Wilsons of Rhu provide a local bus service linking Balloch, Helensburgh and Garelochhead.

-Garelochhead Coaches provide a timetabled bus service connecting Helensburgh with Arrochar via Luss.
+Garelochhead Coaches provide a timetabled bus service (to Carrick Castle) which connects Helensburgh with Arrochar and Tarbet via Luss.

 Our Funding Partners